2021 City Election Information - Updated March 26, 2021

 The City of Newark Election Polling Places application helps citizens locate their election polling place and obtain information about current elected officials.
 To locate a polling place, simply click on the map or enter an address in the search box.
 The polling place and respective voting precinct will then be highlighted on the map and information about the polling place will appear in a pop-up box on the page.
 For an instructional video on how to operate the polling place application, click here.

-A form of identification will be required of all voters and masks are required for anyone age 13 and over who is entering the polling place.
+A form of identification will be required of all voters.
 For absentee ballots, please contact the City Secretary's Office at (302) 366-7000.

 In order to run for Council Member in Districts 1, 2 and 4, candidates must meet the following requirements:

 - You must have resided in the city for at least one year preceding the election.

 - You must be a qualified voter of the city in the Council district you wish to represent.

 - You must not have been convicted of a felony for a period of 15 years preceding the election as that crime is designated by the State of Delaware.